nullvalue0/WiRSa/README.md

 ## Firmware
 The firmware is based on "WiFi SIXFOUR" (https://github.com/thErZAgH/c64modem), which in turn was based on the "Virtual modem for ESP8266" (https://github.com/jsalin/esp8266_modem).
 The firmware has 3 main functions:  1.
 MODEM mode, for telnet/BBS use.
 2. Text Playback mode, for reading and printing text files from the SD card over the serial line.
 3. File Transfer mode which offers the ability to send and receive data from the SD card with the host computer (so long as the host computer is running a terminal software which supports file transfer).
 Currently only the file transfer protocol YMODEM is supported.
 There are plans to also implement XMODEM,  YMODEM Batch, ZMODEM and KERMIT.

+On a new build, the default serial settings will be 300 baud, 8-N-1.
+You can change the baud rate while in Modem Mode, with the SET BAUD RATE (AT$SB=) command.

 ## Board Design / PCB
 The WiRSA is based on a few cheaply available components and a custom PCB which ties them all together.
 The components needed are a Lolin (Wemos) D1 mini (which is an ESP8266-based controller with a USB interface and is compatible with Arduino), an RS232 TTL/Serial adapter, and a small micro USB module.
 Everything gets soldered to a custom PCB.
 The KiCAD schematic, PCB and Gerber files are all included in this repo.